 Now I know there are incredible places to eat all over the city, but another reason why Kimpton DeWitt Hotel gets my vote for where to stay in Amsterdam is thanks to the dining options.

-When booking your stay they offer a package that includes a delicious breakfast buffet each day at Wyers (which is the package we chose).
+When booking your stay they offer a package that includes a delicious breakfast buffet each day at Wyers (which I highly recommend).
 Wyers has American comfort food with a Dutch influence, and they are open for breakfast, lunch, dinner and brunch.

 There is a craft cocktail bar called House Bar, which has shareable bites to enjoy while you sip your drink.
 My son loved that they made him a delicious non-alcoholic Pina colada to go along with my complimentary cocktail.

-If you have never visited Amsterdam, please put it toward the top of your bucket list.
-There is so much to see, explore, and learn from throughout this beautiful city, and now you know where to stay in Amsterdam for the best experience.
+If you have yet to travel here, please put it toward the top of your travel bucket list (stay tuned for my update list soon).
+There is so much to see, explore, and learn from throughout this beautiful European city.

-Here are a few other travel related posts (in case you are a travel addict like me):
+Here are a few other travel related posts (in case travel has ruined you just like me):

 - How To Travel To Paris on a Budget

 - Sanctuary on Camelback Resort Has This Unique Luxury Amenity

 - 15 International Travel Essentials You Need To Know About